-Probationary and, eligible employees who normally maintain active employment schedules of ninety (90) hours or more each month shall receive be eligible for paid surgical, hospital and major medical insurance coverage for themselves and their eligible dependents.
+Regular full-time, part time, and limited duration employees who are scheduled to work at least 21 hours per week shall be eligible for medical insurance coverage for themselves and their eligible dependents.
+For eligible employees, coverage begins the first day of the month following the date of hire, or immediately if hired the first day of the month.
 The eligibility and other conditions of coverage are established between the Port and the insurance companies or agencies selected to provide such benefits.
-Coverage for dependents shall be provided by the same medical insurance plan, which the employee has chosen.
+Coverage for dependents shall be provided by the same medical insurance plan, thatthe employee has chosen.